rodrigocfd/vscode-font-patch/README.md

 # VSCode Font Patch

-A command line utility to patch a Visual Studio Code installation on **Windows**, slightly enhancing the font rendering.
+A command line utility to patch a Visual Studio Code installation on **Windows**, which does two things:

+- slightly enhances the font rendering;
+- fixes the autocomplete icon color ([ref](https://stackoverflow.com/q/68321114/6923555)).

 ## Usage